Skip to content

 Available

-Adopt Lupito
+Lupito

 European Shorthair · Male · Adult · 6 years

 Lupito apareció en una colonia controlada, su alimentadora rápidamente nos avisó de que parecía sociable y de que tenía muy mal aspecto.
 Lleva con nosotros casi un año, y no ha sido hasta hace 3 meses cuando realmente ha comenzado a mejorar y nos hemos planteado que pueda irse adoptado.
 No sabemos realmente la edad que puede tener, aunque por su carácter no parece un gato muy mayor, estimamos que puede tener alrededor de 5-7 años.
 En cuanto al estado de salud, está castrado, vacunado, desparasitado y estamos esperando a repetir el test de inmunodeficiencia felina, ya que en un principio dio positivo, y después negativo, aunque no habían pasado 6 meses desde que salió de la calle, por lo que hay que repetírselo en unos meses.
 También tiene calicivirus felino, ahora mismo controlado después de muchos meses de antibióticos, interferón, láser en la boca y muchos suplementos.
 Come pienso estupendamente y latita, aunque el calicivirus no se cura nunca, puede mantenerse mucho tiempo estable.
 Si empeora, volvería con la medicación para controlarlo.
 Ahora mismo vive en el despacho de Abrazo Animal con otro gato y rodeado de muchos perros todo el día con los que convive perfectamente, pero creemos que su casa ideal sería siendo gato único, con una persona (o varias) que pasen bastante tiempo en casa, e incluso con niños, ya que es un gato cariñoso que demanda mucha atención e incluso tiene sus momentos de juego, aunque la mayor parte del día esta tranquilamente durmiendo.
 Su adopción es compleja, ya que tiene que ser alguien que sepa lo que conlleve tener un gato con calicivirus o que esté dispuesto a aprenderlo, aprender a medicarle o pincharle si fuese necesario.
 Por supuesto, la casa a la que se fuese tendría que estar bien protegida con rejas/mosquiteras y sin posibilidad de salir al exterior, ya que este gato probablemente fuese un abandono o pérdida y si hubiese continuado unas pocas semanas más en la calle habría muerto.
-Si eres un adoptante responsable, no dudes en es
+Si eres un adoptante responsable, no dudes en escribirnos a

 Size